mebble/retail-store/README.md

 The official instructions for the `mongod` process are [here](https://docs.mongodb.com/manual/tutorial/manage-mongodb-processes/).

-- To start instance `X`, run `sudo mongod --config /etc/mongod-X.conf`
+- To start instance `X`, run `sudo mongod --config /etc/mongod-X.conf`.
+Alternatively, you can use the script provided in `./scripts` to run all the instances of the cluster
 - If any error occurs, check the contents of the log file at `/var/log/mongodb/dbX.log`
 - To connect to an instance through the mongo shell, run `mongo localhost:<port>`, with the port of the appropritate instance